Saad Balobaid

-Saad Balobaid (سعد بالعبيد; born 27 January 2000) is a Saudi Arabian professional footballer who plays as a left-back for Saudi Pro League side Al-Taawoun.
+Saad Balobaid (سعد بالعبيد; born 27 January 2000) is a Saudi Arabian professional footballer who plays as a left-back for Saudi Professional League side Al-Shabab on loan from Al-Ahli.

 Club career

 Balobaid started his career at the youth team of Al-Taawoun.
 He made his first-team debut on 24 October 2020 in the AFC Champions League group stage match against Qatari side Al-Duhail.
 He came off the bench in the 38th minute following an injury to Hamdan Al-Ruwaili.
 On 23 October 2020, Balobaid signed his first professional contract with the club.
 On 6 November 2020, Balobaid made his Pro League in the 1–1 draw against Al-Ittihad.
 He made 3 further appearances during the 2020–21 season.
 On 17 September 2021, Balobaid made his first appearance of the 2021–22 season in the 5–3 derby defeat to Al-Raed.
 He made 21 appearances and assisted twice during the course of the 2021–22 season as Al-Taawoun managed to finish 12th and avoid relegation.
 On 30 April 2022, Balobaid renewed his contract with Al-Taawoun for another three years.

+On 7 September 2023, Balobaid joined Al-Ahli on a five-year deal.
+On 10 September 2025, Balobaid joined Al-Shabab on loan.